tigh-latte/presentations/unsafe-stacks/presentation.md

 <!-- stop -->

-I'm sure you's can guess, this clone isn't cheap.
+I'm sure yous can guess, this clone isn't cheap.

 ---